How to choose the best yogurt: a dietitian’s guide to the yogurt aisle

 There are so many different types of yogurt on the market.
 Each with different processing methods and nutritional qualities.
 I’m breaking down the most popular types of dairy and non-dairy yogurt below to help you find which one is best for you.
 Still not sure after reading?
 Check out my ‘bottom line’ at the end of the section for my recommendation.

 Balkan yogurt is thicker than traditional yogurt because it has been fermented in smaller batches.
 Typically once bacteria have been added to the milk it is placed in its final container and not disturbed until it’s ready to eat.
 Balkan yogurt has a similar protein content to traditional yogurt, ~6g per 1/2 cup serving.
-Like traditional yogurt, Balkan-style yogurt is a source of calcium, and in some cases b12.
+Like traditional yogurt, Balkan-style yogurt is a source of calcium, and in some cases b12 and iron.

 Skyr yogurt (Icelandic yogurt)